multimattia/astro-starter-blog/src/content/posts/why-a-blog.md

 All of this seriousness also means that I'll start questioning my own thoughts in a way that makes me uncomfortable.
 It will be slower and more difficult than writing slapdash notes on a notepad when I feel like it, but it's been shown that actually publishing something means that I will treat it with greater care; especially due to the nature of the medium: on my own URL, on technology that I chose, and in my layout.
 My website is more or less a direct representation of my current technical capability to express as much of my personality.
 This is both cool and terrifying at the same time, but I do feel like the effort will be more than worth it.

 Software developers never stop learning.
-I might as well encode it here.
+It would be prudent for me to share my learning here.